SteamDatabase/FileDetectionRuleSets/CONTRIBUTING.md

 The regex we want to add is this:
 `FNA = (?:^|/)fna\.dll$`

+If the regex contains a dot, make sure to escape it, for example `fna.dll` would be `fna\.dll`.

 That makes sure to match the file by itself or in any set of subdirectories, and only with the exact extension `.dll` and no more characters after that.
 To test this, we add the file `Engine.FNA.txt` to `tests/types/` and it has this content:

 ```